bhavitdagade/University-Result-Analyzer-/README.md

 2)Show overall toppers and subject toppers.
 3)Number of students  passed and failed in particular subject.
-4)Total Result of Subject and Average Score of Subject.
+4)Total Result of Subject and Average Score of Subject. which would eventually automate the process and stop the tedious task done by result coordinator of Department.